developer-zebra/developer-zebra-site/src/emdk-for-android/7-6/samples/sigtools/index.md

 ##Using Sample App

->**NOTE**: The appearance of sample app screens can vary by operating system and Java version.

 1. **[Download the sample app](SigTools_3.zip)** and unzip it onto the host computer.
-2. Place the SigTools.jar file in the same folder as the `.apk` it will be operating on.
+2. Place the `SigTools_3.jar` file in the same folder as the `.apk` it will be operating on.
 3. **Open a command prompt** or terminal window on the host computer and navigate to the same folder.
 4. Execute SigTools app using a version of the sample commands below that coincides with the file that contains the signature.
+5. Deploy the signature file (named `test.java` in the `.apk` example below) to devices as needed.

 > **`WARNING:`**: Sample apps are for demonstration purposes only and should not be used in production environments.

 ### SAMPLE COMMANDS
     :::java

-    // for an APK
+    // For APK files:
-    java -jar SigTools.jar GetCert -INFORM APK -OUTFORM JAVA -IN test.apk OUTFILE test.java
+    java -jar SigTools_3.jar GetCert -INFORM APK -OUTFORM JAVA -IN test.apk -OUTFILE test.java
+    //

-    // for a DER
+    // For DER files:
-    java -jar SigTools.jar GetCert -INFORM DER -OUTFORM BYTES -IN test.x509.pem -OUTFILE TEST.TXT
+    java -jar SigTools_3.jar GetCert -INFORM DER -OUTFORM BYTES -IN test.x509.pem -OUTFILE test.txt